 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include public, 4-year, degree-granting, Carnegie Classification of Doctoral/Research Universities- Extensive, research expenditures of more than \$100 million, and enrollment of a similar size.
-This comparison group includes the following 26 institutions:
+The characteristics include public, 4-year, degree-granting, Carnegie Classification of Doctoral/Research Universities- Extensive, research expenditures of \$100 million or less.
+This comparison group includes the following 44 institutions: